nashussaincoderco-a11y/aws-core-fundamentals/README.md

-I have used a private to be able to access my root and IAM account at the same time.
+I have used a private browser to be able to access my root and IAM account at the same time.